1Are there deadlines for submitting materials?

 You should ensure that your organization meets the Foundation’s goals, follows guidelines, and is responsive throughout the review process.
 Even if your organization is eligible and responsive, the Foundation cannot guarantee that a grant will be made.

-Organizations that have received funds through the MSGP for four years must thereafter apply through the regular grant process.
-An LOI for a program or general operating grant may be submitted at any time, but a new grant will not be considered until the existing Maryland Small Grant is concluded. *Note: Maryland Small Grant recipients may submit a capital request through the regular grant process at any time.
+Organizations that have received funds through the SGP for four years must thereafter apply through the regular grant process.
+An LOI for a program or general operating grant may be submitted at any time, but a new grant will not be considered until the existing Small Grant is concluded. *Note: Small Grant recipients may submit a capital request through the regular grant process at any time.